-The BOJ ETF purchase policy seems to have price effects but firms appear to "cash out" rather than increase tangible capital investment or R&D spending.
+The BOJ ETF purchase policy seems to have price effects but firms appear to "cash in" rather than increase tangible capital investment or R&D spending.

 "Not Coming Home: Trade and Economic Political Uncertainty in American Supply Chain Networks" with Jing Wu and Miaozhe Han.
 (2022).
 Manufacturing & Service Operations Management (2020 IF: 7.6).
 (Official Journal Link.
-Twitter🧵.Media: Sina, Reuters, China Review News Agency, Morningstar, CUHK Blog, The Economist)
+Twitter🧵.Media: Sina, Reuters, CUHK Blog, The Economist)

 Rather than move supply chain networks home, higher U.S. trade policy uncertainty instead predicts more supply chain movements abroad.